Roumaissa-Omari/Projet-MasterMind/README.md

 ## A propos

-<h4 align="center">Ce projet a été réalisé par Cassandra Nguyen, Roumaissa Omari, Célina Abidi et Matthias Czerwinski </h4>
+This project was realized by Cassandra Nguyen, Roumaissa Omari, Célina Abidi and Matthias Czerwinski The project consisted in coding the Mastermind game including 2 artificial intelligences -Object oriented in Python

-Nous avons voulu créer un jeu Mastermind avec de vraies intéractions via les commandes sur le terminal.
-(Si vous avez PyCharm c'est parfait)
-Cependant nous avons eu du mal à mettre en place un système de scoring/session pour chaque joueur qui nous permettrait d'avoir le Multiple Runs et Stats.
-Si nous pourrions avoir des explications pour une éventuelle correction plus tard pour nous éclairer, ce serait parfait.
+-Algorithms applied to a game problem.
 ## Fonctionnement